rezadarzi/ShellScrips/Docker/AllDockerServicesScaleDownAndUP/README.md

-#Whene you want shutdown docker swarm clutser, at first you have to scale down all service.
+## When you want to shut down the docker swarm cluster, you must first scale down all services.
-#At first run list service.sh
+# At first run list service.sh
-#At secend step run scalezero.sh
+# At secend step run scalezero.sh
-#At third step run scaleup.sh
+# At the third step run scaleup.sh